 Panama Canal Cruise Port of Call – Puntarenas, Costa Rica

-We’d been to Costa Rica before and done the zip lining through the rain forest, and we wanted to get a bit more familiar with the forest.
-The excursions from this ship didn’t really interest us.
+We’d been to Costa Rica before and done the zip-lining through the rainforest, and we wanted to get a bit more familiar with the forest.
+The excursions from the ship didn’t really interest us.
 We found Thumbs Up Tours and their “SkyWalk 4 in 1 Tour.”

-The walk through the Rain Forest (on a rainy day) was outstanding.
+The walk through the rainforest (on a rainy day) and dense jungle was outstanding.
 You truly begin to understand why it is so crucial that humankind keep these wildernesses as pristine as possible.

 On the way back to the ship, we stopped at a produce stand for a bio break and stretched our legs a bit.
 It was at that produce stand, and I was “today years old,” when I found out where cashews came from!
 I would never have guessed!